thegetty/artistryinbronze/content/about.md

 ## Revision History

-Any revisions or corrections made to this publication after the first edition date will be listed here and in the project repository at {{< q-url-link >}}http://www.github.com/gettypubs/artistryinbronze{{< /q-url-link >}}, where a more detailed version history is available.
+Any revisions or corrections made to this publication after the first edition date will be listed here and in the project repository at {{< q-url-link >}}https://www.github.com/gettypubs/artistryinbronze{{< /q-url-link >}}, where a more detailed version history is available.
 The revisions branch of the project repository, when present, will also show any changes currently under consideration but not yet published here.

 {{< q-revision-history >}}

-## Downloads
+## Other Formats

 {{< q-link-list "other-formats" >}}